SAN DIEGO - An East County man said the decision to donate his wife’s organs was an easy one because his own life was saved by an organ donation.

 Robert and Jackie Billings were married for more than twenty years.
 Jackie, a mother of three, enjoyed being around people.
 That is why her husband said she loved her job as a Starbucks barista in Santee.

 “She loved being able just to chit chat,” Robert Billings said.
 “She drew a lot of people in.”

-In February, after battling flu-like symptoms for a couple weeks, Jackie was admitted to Sharp Memorial.
+In February, after battling flu-like symptoms for a couple of weeks, Jackie was admitted to Sharp Memorial Hospital.
 Turns out, she had bacterial meningitis and soon after passed away.

-On Wednesday, Sharp Health marked the month of April as National Donate Life Month.
+Wednesday, Sharp Memorial Hospital marked the month of April as National Donate Life Month.
 With nearly 78,000 people on the waiting list nationwide for organ transplants, the need is growing.
 Close to 2,000 people in the San Diego area are currently waiting for an organ transplant.

 There are three transplant centers in the San Diego area.

 According to Sharp Healthcare, one organ donor can save up to eight lives by donating his or her heart, pancreas, liver, lungs, kidneys and intestines.

 A tissue donor can improve the lives of up to 50 other people.